Nicaraguan Americans: Cultural

 Nicaraguan Americans are Spanish-speaking and predominately Catholic.
 They celebrate the patron saints of the Roman Catholic Church with festivals and processions, which also provide a context for artistic and cultural expressions of the local identity.
 The most important patronal festivals for communities in Florida include Santa Ana, San Sebastian, La Purisima, San Jeronimo and La Griteria.
 Nicaragua is one of the most traditionalist countries in the Americas and so the majority of Nicaraguans define themselves as socially conservatives regardless of party affiliations or place of residence within the United States.

 Demographics

-Outside of California and Florida, Nicaraguans can also be found in New York City, New Orleans Metro, and the Washington Metropolitan Area.
-Cities with noticeable Nicaraguan populations also include Charlotte, Houston, Jersey City, and Camden, New Jersey, Milwaukee, Wisconsin and Madison, Wisconsin.
+Outside of California and Florida, Nicaraguans can also be found in New York City, New Orleans Metro, and the Washington metropolitan area.
+Cities with noticeable Nicaraguan populations also include Charlotte, Houston, Jersey City, and Camden, Milwaukee, Wisconsin and Madison.
 The Amigos de las Americas program set in motion by John F. Kennedy in the early 1960s promoted the sisterhood between states of the U.S. and third world countries.
 Wisconsin is the original sister State to Nicaragua.
 Employment and Student exchange programs in the past were the main reason for the first Nicaraguan to arrive and settle in that Midwest State.